The trivial fiber topology and framed motives over the integers: The trivial fiber topology

 If $\mathcal S$ is a site we denote its associated topos by $\wt\calS$.
 Note that every object $X\in \mathcal S$ defines a morphism of topoi $X\colon\mathrm{Sets}\rightarrow \wt\calS$ by sending a sheaf $\calF$ to $\calF(X)$.

 \begin{prop} Let $B$ be a separated scheme of finite Krull dimension.
-The following properties hold for the $\tf$-topology on $\Sm_{B}$. \begin{itemize} \item[(i)] Any covering on the small Zariski site of $B$ is a $\tf$-covering. \item[(ii)] The $\tf$-topology is generated by {\'e}tale coverings $\widetilde X\to X$ satisfying: (1) for every $\sigma\in B$ there exists a lifting in the diagram
+The following properties hold for the $\tf$-topology on $\Sm_{B}$. \begin{itemize} \item[(i)] Any covering on the small Zariski site of $B$ is a $\tf$-covering. \item[(ii)] The $\tf$-topology is generated by {\'e}tale coverings $\widetilde X\to X$ such that for every $\sigma\in B$, the following is satisfied: (1) there exists a lifting in the diagram